rishi-bahadoor/validation_tests_generator/README.md

 ]
 ```

+### Excel Report generation

+This functionality generates an excel report template using the filtered
+validation_test_instructions.toml.

+To generate the sheet, use the command: --excel or -x

+example:

+- .\vtg.exe --excel
+- .\vtg.exe -x

 ### Instruction types and using the validation test instructions toml

 This functionality reads the generated filtered toml list for a specific test